 Attentive service, flawless properties and a sterling reputation make it one of the most recognizable hospitality brands in the world.
 And now you can get a taste of that luxury by signing up for Chase Ritz-Carlton Rewards credit card.

-At the time of our research, the Ritz-Carlton card was offering three free nights at Tier 1-4 hotels for new cardmembers who made $5,000 in purchases in the first three months.
+At the time of our research, the Ritz-Carlton card was offering two free nights at Tier 1-4 hotels for new cardmembers who made $4,000 in purchases in the first three months.
 The card is part of the exclusive Visa Infinite program, which comes with a few other perks, too (we’ll talk about those in a few minutes).